 Also of interest is that La Mesa has more people living here who work in computers and math than 95% of the places in the US.

-The population of La Mesa is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.74% of adults in La Mesa have a bachelor's degree or even advanced degree.
+The education level of La Mesa citizens is very high relative to the national average among all cities (21.84%): 37.77% of adults in La Mesa have a bachelor's degree or even advanced degree.

-La Mesa is a very ethnically-diverse city.
+La Mesa is an extremely ethnically-diverse city.
 The people who call La Mesa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Mesa residents report their race to be White, followed by Black or African-American.
 La Mesa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.67% of the city’s residents.
-Important ancestries of people in La Mesa include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 25.82% of the city’s residents.
+Important ancestries of people in La Mesa include German, Irish, English, Italian, and Scottish.

 The most common language spoken in La Mesa is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.